sf-wdi-24/rails_bog_app/README.md

 ### 2. Drop in Bootstrap

-Just put the third party css libraries in `vendor/assets` and for bootstrap just file it under stylesheets.
+In Rails, third party css libraries belong in `vendor/assets`.
+For Bootstrap, we'll add its minified css to the `vendor/assets/stylesheets` directory.
+Use the following Terminal command to get the bootstrap css (the `curl` part) and save it in a file inside that directory (the part starting with `>`).

 ```
  curl https://maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css > vendor/assets/stylesheets/bootstrap-3.2.0.min.css